openframeworks/ofSite/_docs/application/ofBaseApp.markdown

 _description: _

 Add this function to your testApp to have it called at the moment before the app is terminated.
 This is useful for doing cleanup stuff or making sure files are saved before the app terminates.
-This happens before the destructor of the app instance is called.